Jastot/Rodinka_Neural_Network/readme.md

 #### About loss function

-​	From the first sight, `tf.losses.meanSquaredError` was a choice.
-However, after a bit of research, we realised that `tf.losses.meanSquaredError` is mostly used for *regression* problems because of its mathematic nature.
-Long story short, it can't penalise the model enough when solving *classification* problems.

-​	Thereby, a cross entropy function was chosen.
-It minimizes -log(likelihood)​, thus penalising the model more when it outputs a very bed result.
+​	A cross entropy function was chosen.
+It minimizes -log(likelihood)​, thus strongly penalising the model when it outputs a very bed result.
 However, there are many versions of in the tensorflow library.
 The differnce is unknown, but the `binary` one was used as we have only two classes.

 ### Used to understand the topic